-- Apply ethical principles of effective leadership that are reflective of Jewish traditions and contemporary leadership theory. - Serve as a leader, educator, and professional in ways that strengthen and enrich individuals, families, communities, and society. - Exhibit an understanding of basic teaching strategies, instructional techniques, and curriculum design that draws from Jewish traditions and culture. - Apply instructional techniques and skills in order to strengthen the learning and religious development of Jewish students
+- Apply ethical principles of effective leadership that are reflective of Jewish traditions and contemporary leadership theory. - Serve as a leader, educator, and professional in ways that strengthen and enrich individuals, families, communities, and society. - Exhibit an understanding of basic teaching strategies, instructional techniques, and curriculum design that draws from Jewish traditions and culture. - Apply instructional techniques and skills in order to strengthen the learning and religious development of Jewish students.

-The program of study for the Certificate in Jewish Education and Leadership consists of 18 credits as follows:
+The program of study for the Certificate in Jewish Education and Leadership requires 18 credits as follows:

-- Requires 6 credits in education methodology from the following: EDU 101, EDU 265, EDU 270, EDU 360, or other appropriate course preapproved by the Academic Dean. - Requires the following 6 credits in education practicum: EDU 450, EDU 451 - Requires 3 credits in Jewish studies from the following: BIB 102, BIB 395, BIB 410, BIB 420, JST 420, JST 478 or other appropriate course preapproved by the Academic Dean. - Requires PSY 331
+- 6 credits in education methodology from the following: EDU 101, EDU 265, EDU 270, EDU 360, or other appropriate course preapproved by the Academic Dean. - 6 credits in education practicum: EDU 450, EDU 451 - 3 credits in Jewish studies from the following: BIB 102, BIB 395, BIB 410, BIB 412, BIB 415, BIB 420, JST 420, JST 478 or other appropriate course preapproved by the Academic Dean. - PSY 331